sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy-dialog.png' | prepend: site.baseurl }}" alt="Tables privacy" /></p>

 To change the privacy setting of a table click the colored label right next to the table's name.
-You may then choose "Private," "Anyone with a link," or "Public on the web".
-If a table is set to Private, no one but you will be able to see the table.
+You may then choose "Public," "Only people with the link," or "Private".
+If a table is set to public, anyone may find it on your Public Page or roaming around the internet.
 If it requires a link, only those who have the link will be able to find it.
-If it's public on the web, anyone may find it on your Public Page or roaming around the internet!
+If it's Private no one but you will be able to see the table.

 You can also change the privacy setting of a table inside the table view, by using on the 'Options' menu and selecting 'Change privacy', or by clicking on the colored lock button that appears on the top right section of the page.